Skip to main content Skip to navigation

 Autumn Decker, M.S.

 Autumn is a graduate student with a B.S. in Exercise Science and Psychology from Grand Valley State University in Grand Rapids, Michigan (2018), and an M.S. in Kinesiology from University of Wisconsin- Milwaukee (2020).
-Autumn also holds a certificate in Applied Gerontology from University of Wisconsin-Milwaukee.
-Autumn is a Doctoral candidate in Prevention Science here at WSU where her research interest includes death preparedness and the end-of-life experience.
-She is also interested in older adults living in rural areas, service use, health literacy, grief and coping, and intersections of public policy and health outcomes in older adults.
+Autumn also holds two graduate certificates, one in Applied Gerontology from University of Wisconsin-Milwaukee and one in Applied Measurement and Quantitative Methods from Washington State University.
+Autumn is a Doctoral candidate (ABD) in Prevention Science here at WSU, where her research interests include inequities in death, dying, and the end-of-life experience.
+She is also interested in death education, older adults living in rural areas, service use, health literacy, grief and coping, and intersections of public policy and health outcomes in older adults.
 Updated CV

 Kelly O’Sullivan, B.S.